 2. Tobacco addiction

-Chronic obstructive pulmonary disease (COPD), encompassing conditions like emphysema and chronic bronchitis, is brought on by smoking, along with diabetes, cancer, heart disease, stroke, and lung disorders, as stated in a 2024 article titled “Cigarette Smoking” published by the Centers for Disease Control and Prevention.
+Chronic obstructive pulmonary disease (COPD), encompassing conditions like emphysema and chronic bronchitis, is brought on by smoking, along with diabetes, cancer, heart disease, stroke and impaired reproductive health, as stated in a 2024 article titled “Cigarette Smoking” published by the Centers for Disease Control and Prevention (CDC).Tobacco addiction is driven mainly by nicotine, a highly addictive chemical found naturally in the tobacco plant.
+Nicotine’s pharmacokinetic properties, or the way it is metabolized in the body, play a role in causing tobacco addiction, as per a 2020 report titled “Is nicotine addictive?” from the National Institute on Drug Abuse (NIDA).

 3. Opioid addiction

-Opioid addiction is characterized by compulsive drug-seeking and use of opioids, prescription pain medication, and illicit narcotics such as heroin despite negative consequences and withdrawal effects after cessation.
+Opioid addiction is characterized by compulsive drug-seeking and use of opioids, prescription pain medication and illicit narcotics such as heroin despite negative consequences and withdrawal effects after cessation.

 According to a 2019 paper by Wang et al., titled “Opioid Addiction, Genetic Susceptibility, and Medical Treatments: A Review,” opioid addiction impairs cognitive and behavioral functioning, with effects persisting beyond the cessation of opioid use.